harleypig/dotvim/docs/core-requirements.md

   * The location of configuration files (if any) that hold this information.
   * Any additional notes or considerations relevant to the setup or usage of the feature.

-* For the plugins used section, include the name of the plugin, the type (ale, coc, vim plugin or builtin), a link to documentation and repository if available.
+* For the plugins and extensions used section, include the name of the plugin, the type (ale, coc, vim plugin or builtin), a link to documentation and repository if available.
 Use the following format:

 [plugin name](link to documentation) (plugin type) (additional links, if any)

 Core Requirements:

 * Required External Packages
-* Plugins Used
+* Plugins and Extensions Used
 * Language Server
 * Syntax Highlighting
 * Linting and Static Analysis